🔄

 What does PAH4 mean?

 PAH4 stands for Polycyclic Aromatic Hydrocarbons 4.
+In French, it is generally referred to as HAP4: hydrocarbures aromatiques polycycliques.

 The term refers to a group of four compounds often monitored in certain food safety controls: